 NHS trusts should also consult the public and “ensure that patients and staff are engaged throughout the planning and implementation stages of CEP”, especially if plans ultimately involve the downgrading or closure of A&E or maternity units.

 Source The guardian 29th June 2017

-The conclusion is a that the SOC was approved by the HVCCG on the 29th of June 2017.
-It will ONLY look in more detail at 2 options
+The conclusion back in 2017 to the first Strategic Outline Case (SOC) was that the document approved by the HVCCG on the 29th of June 2017 will ONLY look in more detail at 2 options